-Bullish harami patterns consist of 2 candlesticks, a large one followed by a small one.
-The small candle should be located within the vertical range of the first one.
+Bullish harami patterns consist of 2 candlesticks.
+A large candle followed by a smaller one; the small candle should be located within the vertical range of the first one.

 In other words, the bullish harami candlesticks pattern has a large bearish candle engulfing a small bullish candle.
 The word harami is a Japanese word for pregnant; outline of the pattern looks like a pregnant woman.

 The stock is in a downtrend but is pregnant with a bullish reversal.
 When the bullish harami candle forms, the birth happens and the trend changes.

 Since this formation gives a reversal signal, it may be a good time to enter a long position.
 As always look for confirmation instead of assuming a reversal is happening.
-News, earnings, greed and fear can change the direction of a stock within a matter of seconds.
+News, earnings, greed, and fear can change the direction of a stock within a matter of seconds.